 This course surveys the emergence of modern Western civilization to global stature through its literature, philosophy and history—from the French Revolution through the end of the Cold War.
 It asks how modern Western civilization has incorporated the industrial, intellectual, scientific, and political revolutions of the 19th and 20th centuries.
 The class is organized around a core of readings in primary sources.

-BIO 103 General Biology: Earthkeeping (4 credits)
+BIOL 103 General Biology: Earthkeeping (4 credits)

 Basic concepts of ecology are presented in sufficient detail to allow anexamination of our environmental problems within an ecological worldview.
 There is an emphasis on developing stewardship lifestyles.